-Revok’s work was painted on the wall of a handball court in the William Sheridan Playground in the Williamsburg neighborhood in Brooklyn.
+Revok’s work was painted on the handball court wall in the William Sheridan Playground in the Williamsburg neighborhood in Brooklyn.
 The city parks department told H&M that the artwork was illegal and that royalties for its use were not owed to the city.
 Taking that as a grant of permission to use it in a video advertisement, they neither sought to discover who the artist was nor to obtain permission for its use.
 The ad was then created.
+They forgot that any copyright in street art is presumptively held by the artist not the property owner.

 At least two issues emerge from this briefly contested tiff.
 First, H&M made the claim that illegal street art—“vandalism” in their language—is not protected by copyright.
 Second, assuming H&M had followed through with their law suit, would they have won even if Revok’s work was copyrightable?
 The first question is easy; the second is not so automatic.